Attribution (psychology): In marketing communication

-The Attribution theories have been used as a tool to analyze causal attributions made by mmmmmconsumers and its effectiveness in marketing communication.
+The Attribution theories have been used as a tool to analyze causal attributions made by consumers and its effectiveness in marketing communication.
 Attribution theory has also been utilized to examine external and internal factors of corporate social responsibility (CSR), and the affects the different social movements corporations endorsed have on consumers and their emotions.
 Companies have moved to illustrate their different CSR efforts in their marketing and advertisements.
 However, people are beginning to question the companies real motivations and involvement in the different social movements that certain companies market.
 This concern arises due to the practice of CSR-washing, which is when the company promotes itself that it is more involved in a specific movement than the company claims to be.
 Attributions for companies that perform CSR activities may be external such as environmental or situational factors.
 Companies can have internal factors like a CEO's personal values.
 Studies find that companies that market CSR communications, whether they practice CSR-washing or not, are seen to be more motivated to make a difference outside of their organization than companies that remain discreet about their CSR involvement.
 When customers began to become suspicious of a company, then that company tended to become more involved in their CSR communications and attributed their behavior to the company's commitment to the movement.